 Summary.
 The chronic toxicity and oncogenic potential of glyphosate have been evaluated in one study with mice and two studies with rats.
-Few chronic effects occurred, and those were limited to the highest dietary levels tested (20,000 ppm in rats or 30,000 ppm in mice).
+Few chronic effects occurred, and those were limited to the highest dietary levels tested (20000 ppm in rats or 30000 ppm in mice).
 Glyphosate was not oncogenic to either species.
 The studies and their results have been evaluated by a number of regulatory agencies and by international scientific organizations.
-Each of these groups has concluded that glyphosate is not carcinogenic.
-For example, the weight of evidence for carcinogenic hazard potential has been expressed by U.S. EPA using summary rankings for human and animal cancer studies.
-These summary rankings place the overall evidence in classification groups A through E, Group A being associated with the greatest probability of human carcinogenicity and Group E with evidence of noncarcinogenicity in humans.
-The U.S. EPA classified glyphosate in Category E, "Evidence of Non-carcinogenicity in Humans" (U.S. EPA, 1992a).
+Each of these groups have concluded that glyphosate is not carcinogenic.
+For example, the weight of evidence for carcinogenic hazard potential, has been expressed by U.S. EPA using summary rankings for human and animal cancer studies.
+These summary rankings place the overall evidence in classification groups A through E, Group A being associated with the greatest probability of human carcinogenicity and Group E with evidence of non-carcinogenicity in humans.
+The U.S. EPA classified glyphosate in Category E, "Evidence of Non-carcinogenicity in oncogenicity can be assessed by examining results from the second two-year rat study with glyphosate

+Humans" (U.S. EPA, 1992a).

-Although lifetime studies were not conducted specifically with AMPA, its chronic toxicity and oncogenicity can be assessed by examining results from the second 2-year rat study with glyphosate (Stout and Ruecker, 1990).
-Analysis of the test material used in that study showed it contained 0.68% AMPA (Lorenz, 1994).
-On this basis, it can be concluded that AMPA was present at dietary levels of 13.6, 54.4, or 136 ppm at the 2000, 8000, or 20,000 ppm target concentrations for glyphosate, respectively.
-These dietary levels corresponded to dosage levels of 0.69, 2.8, or 7.2 mg AMPA/kg/day.
-In that study, there were no chronic effects at the middose level and no treatment-related tumors at any dosage tested.
-Therefore, it can be concluded that AMPA is not oncogenic at dosage levels up to 7.2 mg/kg body wt/day, and the NOAEL for chronic effects is at least 2.8 mg/kg body wt/day.
+Although lifetime studies were not conducted specifically with AMPA, its chronic toxicity and

+(Stout, 1990a).
+Analysis of the test material used in that study showed it contained 0.68% AMPA

+(Lorenz, 1994).
+On this basis, it can be concluded that AMPA was present at dietary levels of 13.6, there were no chronic effects at the mid-dose level and no treatment-related tumors at any dose tested.

+54.4, or 136 ppm at the 2000, 8000, or 20000 ppm target concentrations for glyphosate, respectively.

+These dietary levels corresponded to dose levels of 0.69, 2.8, or 7.2 mg AMPA/kg/day.
+In that study, the NOAEL for chronic effects is at least 2.8 mg/kg bw/day.

+Therefore, it can be concluded that AMPA is not oncogenic at dose levels up to 7.2 mg/kg bw/day, and glyphosate was administered to rats in the diet over three successive generations at dose levels of 0, 3,